itsoft7/revolut-php/README.md

 Revolut API is very unsafe.

 [Revolut Business API Documentation](https://developer.revolut.com/docs/manage-accounts/#introduction-to-the-business-api).

-## :rocket: Features
-1. One file.
-2. No dependencies for security reasons.

 ## :lollipop: Demo
 You can find a demo app using this library here: https://github.com/maslick/revolutor